Designated by the Department of Health and Human Services as a Birthing-Friendly Hospital!

 What to Bring to the Hospital

 On delivery day, expecting moms should bring their ID and insurance card, slippers, and robe, clothes and blankets to bring baby home in, and a car seat.
 Medications, post-partum, and baby care supplies will be provided.

 Please call the Family Birthing Suites to let us know you are on your way so we can get your room prepared.
 Our direct number is 815-942-3012.
 Please enter the hospital through the emergency room entrance off High Street and register at the emergency room desk.
 The emergency room staff will call and let us know you are here.

 Our nurses and physicians are committed to providing up-to-date, evidence-based care for moms and babies, including:

 Comforting Labor Support

-We are committed to providing our laboring moms a variety of pain relieving methods including a rocking chair, birthing ball, warm packs, and intravenous pain medications.
+We are committed to providing our laboring moms a variety of pain relieving methods including a rocking chair, birthing ball, warm packs and intravenous pain medications.
 Our experienced nurses are available to remain at the bedside to coach patients through the labor process.
-We also have a walking monitor available to allow laboring moms to walk the hallways of our Family Birthing Suites unit.
+We also have a monitor available that may allow laboring moms to walk the hallways of our Family Birthing Suites unit.

 Anesthesiologists are on-call and readily available to provide epidural pain relief.

 Skin-to-Skin Care After Delivery

 Placing baby skin-to-skin on the mother’s chest after delivery is a gentle way to welcome baby into the world.
 Skin-to-skin care has been shown to stabilize baby’s temperature, regulate his or her blood sugar, decrease crying, increase bonding, and make breastfeeding more successful.
 Skin-to-skin care also stabilizes baby’s heart rate, breathing, and oxygen levels.
 Dad is encouraged to participate as well.
 We ask that you limit your visitors during the first hours after birth, so you and your significant other can concentrate on your new baby during this important time.